Common types of fraud

 2. Even when a request comes from an executive, never skip established security measures.

 3. Evaluate the email closely.
-Check for typos or errors in the executive's name or email address.
+Check for typos, spelling errors, or errors in the executive's name or email address.
 Look at another email from the executive to see if the messages sound the same.

 Invoice and billing